 What will we cover?

-We will translate selected passages from Suetonius’ Lives of the Caesars and will revise the main structures of the Latin language through grammar exercises.
-The resources will be provided.
+We will choose a range of different extracts from the Anthology, both Verse and Prose.
+We will also revise the main structures of the Latin language through grammar exercises.

 What will I achieve?